GiovanniZago/demo-repo/README.md

 # First try

-I'm new to Git and GitHub
+I'm new to Git and GitHub!